mp-se/stirplate/README.md

 ## Future changes

-* Add new schema and pcb layout
+* Add new schema and pcb layout to include temp sensor
-* Add support for tempsensor to measure the temperature (DS18B20)
+* Add support for tempsensors (Code written but no hardware built)
 * Add REST API to get values from the device
 * Add support for Blynk Cloud (or at least test/document this part)
+* Add support for mqtt

 ## How it works